centreon/centreon-documentation/versioned_docs/version-23.10/reporting/widgets.md

 #### Description

-Thi widget displays storage space approaching saturation.
+This widget displays storage space approaching saturation.
 It also shows the real-time value and the evolution since the previous day.
-The calculation is made comparing J-X and J storage values.
-Only used storage space that increases is shown in this widget.
+The calculation compares the storage values J-X and J. Only used storage space that increases is shown in this widget.

 ![image](../assets/reporting/guide/mbi-storage-list-near-saturation.png)